 Chicken Adobo (with Garlic)

 - In a pot, combine all except the last two ingredients.
-Place the pot on the stove and boil at medium heat for about 20-30 minutes or until the meat is tender.
+Place the pot on the stove and cover with lid.
+Bring to boil at medium heat for about 20 minutes or until the meat is tender.

 - In a pan or skillet, sauté garlic in hot oil until browned and crisp.
-Remove the browned garlic from pan and in the same oil, cook the chicken meat (without the sauce) for a few minutes (about 3-5 min) then add the sauce and simmer for another minute or two.
+Add the chicken meat (without the sauce) and sear for a few minutes (about 2-3 minutes).
+Add the reduced sauce and simmer for another minute or two or until it get thicker.

-- Place Chicken Adobo in serving plate and sprinkle with the browned garlic.
-Serve with steaming hot plain rice.
+- Transfer Chicken Adobo in serving plate and sprinkle with the roasted garlic if desired.
+Serve with hot steamed rice.